mcuevasr/CS143/README.md

 This code generated assembly code for the COOL program that has been gathered into a syntax tree as explained in the semantic analyzer.
 The generated code can then be run on a MIPS simulator called SPIM.

-The organization of this file can be most easily seen my looking at the code() function, where we will see that the code generation is separated into several stages: code_global_data - emit names and definitions that will be should be globally visible, such as class tables and method dispatch tables. code_select_gc - emit code that will specify settings for the garbage collection feature
+The organization of the cgen.cc file can be most easily seen my looking at the code() function, where we will see that the code generation is separated into several stages: code_global_data - emit names and definitions that will be should be globally visible, such as class tables and method dispatch tables. code_select_gc - emit code that will specify settings for the garbage collection feature